SSusantAchary/LLM-Resources-Papers-Frameworks-Tools/README.md

 ## 🚀(New) Evolutionary Graph of LLaMA Family

 An evolutionary graph of the research work conducted on LLaMA.
-Due to the huge number, we cannot include all the LLaMA variants in this figure, even much excellent work.
+Due to the huge number, I cannot include all the LLaMA variants in this figure, even much excellent work.